Carson is a corporate professional and manager in the Communications field.

 Jobs can become frustrating simply because they're boring.
 It's a sad, but undeniable truth.
 You know the cloudy and dark feeling you get when you're tasked with creating yet another report or assigned another repetitive task?
 That's boredom, and boredom is—literally—painful.

 You may be confusing your frustration or feelings of being upset with the fact that your brain simply isn't getting enough stimulation.
-Studies have shown that when people are tasked with something they find uninteresting by nature or with something that is too simple, pain receptors in their brain are actually activated.
+Studies have shown that when people are tasked with something they find uninteresting by nature or with something that is too simple, pain receptors in their brains are actually activated.

 5. Are You Overworked?